yar0d/tavern/README.md

-# campfire
+# Tavern
 An companion app for players of OSR role playing games.
+You have a library to store all your characters from OSR and Dolmenwood.
+You can also roll dices, takes some notes.

+## Folders

+Application configuration is stored in "/home/daniel/.config/osr.tavern"

+Your personal data are saved in directory :
+/home/daniel/Documents

 # Vue 3 + Vite